 April is here and almost gone!
 Now is the time for spring sprinkler maintenance!
 Nothing quite beats the convenience of having a well-designed irrigation system.
 Efficient lawn and garden watering will ensure the best results while helping to save money on utilities.

-Here we will offer some simple tips that can help you conserve while maintaining a greener landscape.
-Sprinklers should be checked and tuned up yearly for the upcoming watering season, and the timers/controllers must be checked and possibly reset at least every month, so you can make sure that they are working properly in each zone.
-If your controller has a back-up battery, we recommend that you replace it every 6 months.
+Here we will offer some simple tips to help you conserve while maintaining a greener landscape.
+Sprinklers should be checked and tuned up yearly for the upcoming watering season, and the timers/controllers must be reviewed and possibly reset at least every month, so you can make sure that they are working correctly in each zone.
+If your controller has a backup battery, we recommend that you replace it every six months.

-Make sure that the water from one sprinkler’s head reaches all the way to the next sprinkler (with a 100% overlap in coverage).
-This is referred to as head to head coverage.
-In addition to ensuring proper positioning, check to see if the pop-up sprinklers are straight up and down or leaning to one side.
+Ensure that the water from one sprinkler’s head reaches the next sprinkler (with a 100% overlap in coverage).
+This is referred to as head-to-head coverage.
+In addition to ensuring proper positioning, check if the pop-up sprinklers are straight up and down or leaning to one side.
 You can correct them by removing soil from one side and filling in the other.
-As a general rule of thumb, you want your sprinklers to be perpendicular to the ground.
+As a general rule of thumb, you want your sprinklers perpendicular to the ground.